68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 • Conducting sick call evaluations

-The NREMT exam is a crucial milestone.
+The NREMT examination represents a critical milestone.

 Continuous Medical Readiness